Trading Leverage and Margin Explanation & Examples

 = 20:1

-In these 3 cases you can see that allthough the set is 100:1
+In these three cases you can see that although the set is 100:1

-The used is 100:1, 50:1, 20:1 depending on the size of gold lots traded.
+The used leverage option is 100:1, 50:1, 20:1 based on the size of lots traded.

-So Why not Just Choose 10:1 option as the Maximum Gold Trading Leverage?
+So Why not Just Choose 10:1 option as the Maximum Gold Leverage?
 Because to keep within proper risk management rules it's even recommended that traders use less than this?

-Now if Your Gold Trading Leverage is 100:1
+Now if Your XAUUSD Leverage is 100:1

-For 20 percent requisite before stopping out your xauusd positions automatically, then your trades will be closed out once your account balance gets to $200
+For 20 percent requisite before stopping out your xauusd positions automatically, then your trades will be closed out once your trading account balance gets to $200

 For Example if